YinJC/uk-tex-faq/FAQ-wrongpn.md

----
-layout: page
-title: Page number is wrong at start of page
+# Page number is wrong at start of page
----

 This is a long story, whose sources are deep inside the workings of TeX itself; it all derives from the TeX's striving to generate